 1) Advancing Racial Equity Within Our Community Networks

 We mapped Illinois school districts by the percentage of Black and Latinx student enrollment, community college remediation rates, and low-income enrollment using Illinois Report Card data.
-We are beginning to use these maps to target invitations for communities to join our community networks and mini-grant funding and, where we were already engaged in these communities, identifying strategies to deepen that work.
+We are beginning to use these maps to target invitations for communities to join our community networks and mini-grant funding and, where we were already engaged in these communities, identify strategies to deepen that work.
 In doing so, we hope to support improving postsecondary attainment rates and closing the economic gap across racial and ethnic groups in Illinois.

 Students are some of the most impacted stakeholders by our work, and we have begun to incorporate their voices more intentionally in our community networks.
 For the Illinois 60 by 25 Network, this included launching a Student Advisory Council (SAC) with our partner Network Organizers last fall.
 The work of the SAC surpassed expectations and reinforced to the EdSystems team the power of student voices.
 In this next year, we will continue to engage the SAC to help us better understand what barriers students face and what resources could directly support them, as well as to serve as ambassadors in their schools for existing resources.